kraina-ai/map_diffusion/README.md

 # map_generation

+##

+To see workflow process use notebooks from workflow_raster.
+It also contains less memory consuming training procedure.

 ## Run code in container

 - specify  configs in config.py (dirs inside container, base model, batch size, epoch, n_columns used to generate prompt, dataset)